 Acting on Climate Change

 Throughout the 117th Congress, the House Committee on Science, Space, and Technology acted in the fight against the climate crisis.
 In this effort we held hearings, drafted and passed legislation, and moved the conversation forward on strong, innovative climate policy.
 Protecting our planet, our people, and serving as stewards for the next generation requires a coordinated effort.
-We look forward to furthering our efforts as we continue the 117th Congress.
+We will continue to pursue the Committee's aggressive climate agenda in 2022.

 - Committee leaders held multiple hearings on the climate crisis.
-From examining the science behind the impacts of climate change, to working towards climate equity, and reviewing the climate strategies of our federal agencies including the Department of Energy and National Space and Aeronautics Administration, we are working to address climate change from every angle.
+From examining the science behind the impacts of climate change, to working towards climate equity, exploring climate adaption and resilience opportunities for the Federal Government, and reviewing the climate strategies of our federal agencies including the Department of Energy and National Space and Aeronautics Administration, we are working to address climate change from every angle.

 - Held a hearing in response to the Texas Grid failures.
 In February 2021, severe winter storms caused extended power outages in Texas and other southern and midwestern states.
 On March 18, 2021, the Committee held a hearing to understand what caused these outages and to examine associated grid research and development needs.
 The hearing also served as a legislative hearing for H.R.
 4939, the Grid Security Research and Development Act introduced on August 6, 2021 by Congressman Ami Bera (D-CA).